+With respect to the rest of the world excluding the United States, on a country-by-country basis, following the first market entry of a Generic Product of a Licensed Product in the applicable country, during the Royalty Term for such Licensed Product in such country, except as set forth in Clause 7.6.4 below, the applicable royalty rate on the Net Sales of such Licensed Product in such country shall be reduced by [] for such Licensed Product in such country.

-- (b) Loss of Market Exclusivity: On a country-by-country basis, if a Therapeutic Product is sold in a country during the applicable Therapeutic Product Royalty Term where a Loss of Market Exclusivity has occurred, then, subject to Clause 7.5.4 below, the Net Sales for such country to be included in the worldwide Net Sales for the purposes of the calculation of Therapeutic Product Royalty Payments due will be reduced by []. - (c) Required Third Party IP: Subject to Clause 7.5.4, if, during the Therapeutic Product Royalty Term Novartis enters into an agreement with a Third Party with respect to such Third Party's Patents that [] are [] for the Development, Manufacture or Commercialisation of any Therapeutic Product, and under which Third Party agreement Novartis or its Affiliates are required to make payments to such Third Party as a result of practising such Third Party's Patents in connection with the Development, Manufacture or Commercialisation of such Therapeutic Product, as such agreement may be amended from time- to-time (a "Novartis In-Licence Agreement") Novartis shall be entitled to deduct from [] Therapeutic Product Royalty Payments payable hereunder in respect of a Calendar Quarter with respect to such Therapeutic Product up to [] of all [] paid under such Novartis In-Licence Agreements with respect to such Therapeutic Product.
-For clarity, if the [].
+- (c) Subject to Clause 7.6.4, if, during the Term of this Agreement, Bayer, its Affiliates or Sublicensees enter into an agreement with a Third Party with respect to such Third Party's Patents that is necessary for the Development or Commercialisation of any Licensed Product, and under which Third Party agreement Bayer, its Affiliates or Sublicensees are required to make payments to such Third Party as a result of practising such Third Party's Patents in connection with the Development or Commercialisation of such Licensed Product, as such agreement may be amended from time-to-time (a "Bayer In-Licence Agreement") Bayer shall be entitled to deduct from any royalties payable in a Calendar Quarter hereunder with respect to such Licensed Product for a particular country up to [] of all upfront payments, milestone payments and royalties paid under such Bayer In-Licence Agreement is also necessary for[]. - (d) Subject to Clause 7.6.4, if during the Royalty Term, a court or a governmental agency of competent jurisdiction requires Bayer, its Affiliates or Sublicensees to grant a compulsory licence to a Third Party permitting such Third Party to sell a Licensed Product in a particular country, then the royalty to be paid by Bayer hereunder on the Net Sales of such Licensed Product in such country shall automatically be reduced to [].

-7.5.4 Therapeutic Product Royalty Floor
+7.6.4 Royalty Floor

-In no event shall any deduction to Therapeutic Product Royalty Payments (described in Clause 7.5.3) reduce the Therapeutic Product Royalty Payments owed by Novartis to BicycleTx under Clause 7.5.1 by more than [] in any Calendar Quarter. [].
+In no event shall any deduction to Royalty Payments described in one of the subsections in Clause 7.6.37.6.3 (whether alone or in aggregate) reduce the Royalty Payments owed by Bayer to BicycleTx under Clause 7.6.1 by more than [] in any Calendar Quarter.